Bekay1211/owoBot/README.md

-#Hewwo Weadew owo
+# Hewwo Weadew owo

-##this is a telegram bot which owoifies messages
+## this is a telegram bot which owoifies messages

-just create a bot with BotFather and paste your API key into the TOKEN file -to use the bot just reply to a message with /owo
+just create a bot with BotFather and paste your API key into the TOKEN file

+- to use the bot just reply to a message with /owo

-###future plans and other stuff I probably wont do because I'm too lazy:
+### future plans and other stuff I probably wont do because I'm too lazy:

--add an owo gif thingy
+- add an owo gif thingy

--do something to when /owo doesnt reply to a message
+- do something to when /owo doesnt reply to a message

--loose weight/do sports
+- loose weight/do sports